 • The Grievant should also sign and include with the grievance a "release of information" statement regarding information in the student's disability file, permitting review of such information by individuals involved in the grievance process.
-The "release of information" forms may be obtained from the AVP and the Provost.
+The "release of information" forms may be obtained from the VP-SS and the Provost.
 (This form must be filled out, even if a "release of information" form was filled out in Step Two.)

 Upon receiving the formal grievance, the President will, in writing, send a timely acknowledgement of receipt to the student that a formal review has been initiated.
 The President will convene a Disabilities Hearing Committee, composed of three (voting) members appointed by the President, within 30 calendar days (excluding College holidays) from receipt of the grievance to hear, read, and review all evidence presented in the disability grievance.
 At least one of the members of the Disabilities Hearing Committee will be a faculty member.
 The Disability Services Coordinator (non-voting member) will consult with the Disability Hearing Committee.
-If the Respondent is the Disability Services Coordinator, this person will be replaced as a consultant in this Step by another consultant with comparable experience in Disability Services.79 The President will appoint a chair for the Committee.
+If the Respondent is the Disability Services Coordinator, this person will be replaced as a consultant in this Step by another consultant with comparable experience in Disability Services.75 The President will appoint a chair for the Committee.

-78 To initiate Step Three, the student must contact the Assistant to the President (304-367-4933).
-The student can find contact information for the Assistant to the President by contacting the Disability Services' coordinator, the AVP, or the Provost or by contacting Pierpont's Student Services in Hardway Hall on the Fairmont Campus or by sending an email to access@pierpont.edu.
+SS, or the Provost or by contacting Pierpont's Student Services in Hardway Hall on the Fairmont Campus or by sending an email to access@pierpont.edu.